milosgarunovic/tinyurl/README.md

 - [ ] Add authentication and authorization
   - [x] Add basic auth (partially done, still need to create a store for users, now it's hardcoded)
   - [ ] Add security tests
+  - [ ] Add JWT instead of basic auth
+  - [ ] Add Oauth2 for 3rd party services if possible so user can register via google, git etc...
-- [ ] Add SQLite as a storage - most basic version with local.
+- [x] Add SQLite as a storage - most basic version with local.
 This way there's no db maintenance.
+  - [ ] change from long to string for date formats - or real date
+  - [ ] add user
+  - [ ] add liquibase
+  - [ ] in memory SQLite for tests
+  - [ ] see if queries are blocking and wrap them in runBlocking
-- [ ] Add database as a storage
+- [ ] Add database as a storage (postgres)
   - [ ] Docker and testcontainers
 - [ ] Add statistics for how many times a route has been called
   - [ ] Statistics should hold date accessed and number of times.
 Maybe group by minute/hour?